AdamWeissman/phrase-ninja/notes.md

+ON 3/26 working on

+edit.html.erb
+phrases_controller.rb
+and phrase index.html.erb
+and routes

+need to figure out nested form_with

 For 3/24

 Get the situations "show" page to redirect to each respective nested index of phrases for the given situation.